 Play and laughter, food and drink is the order of the day.

-Here are some recent pictures posted to my facebook page from our recent Purim holiday which took place last Sunday.
+Here are some recent pictures posted on my Facebook page from our recent Purim holiday, which took place last Sunday.

-And here is my favorite Purim video for this year – Move Like Graggers Remix (Purim Song) by Temple Israel, West Bloomfield, Michigan
+And here is my favourite Purim video for this year – Move Like Graggers Remix (Purim Song) by Temple Israel, West Bloomfield, Michigan.

 How many Purim themes can you name here?